 A player may be suspended for the remaining minutes of a game for boarding (intentional or not).
 The action may also result in a red card depending on the severity of the action.

 Unsportsmanlike Conduct Penalties:

 Penalties may be assessed at the discretion of the referee, to the players while the ball is out of play.
 The only exception is a shin guard violation.
 These penalties shall be administered by the showing of a Blue or Yellow Card and the resulting power play for the offended team shall be two minutes in length.
 The restart for any unsportsmanlike conduct offense shall be a free kick to the offended team if the offense occurred while the ball was in play.
-Examples of unsportsmanlike conduct include encroachment (interfering with the taking of a free kick or restart), leaning on a teammates shoulder in order to play the ball, unauthorized exit of penalty box and delay of game (tactics used to delay restart of play).
+Examples of unsportsmanlike conduct include encroachment (interfering with the taking of a free kick or restart), Leaning on a teammates shoulder in order to play the ball, unauthorized exit of penalty box and delay of game (tactics used to delay restart of play).

-Penalties may be assessed against players who show abusive disapproval by word or action of the decision of the Referee.
+Penalties may be assessed against players who show abusive disapproval by, word or action, of the decision of the Referee.
 These penalties shall be assessed a Blue or Yellow Card and the resulting power play shall be two minutes in length.
 If any non-playing personnel (coaches, trainers, team officials) exhibit unsportsmanlike conduct likely to bring the game into disrepute or such other misconduct, they shall be assessed a Blue or Yellow Card and a two minute time penalty to be served by any player from the field or bench.
-The referee shall report the misconduct to the League for disciplinary action.
+The referee shall report the misconduct to League Management for disciplinary action.

 Delayed Time Penalties (Blue Card Advantage):